Vet Costs and Pet Healthcare in Korea: What Foreign Residents Pay

 Are there English-speaking vets in Seoul?

 Yes.
 Several clinics in Seoul have English-speaking staff or bilingual veterinarians.
-Commonly recommended options include Acris Animal Medical Center in Nonhyeon (Gangnam area, 24-hour service), Itaewon Animal Hospital near Noksapyeong Station, Anicom Medical Center near Yaksu Station, and Oksu Soo Animal Hospital in Seongdong-gu.
+Commonly recommended options include Acris Animal Medical Center in Nonhyeon (Gangnam area, 24-hour service), Itaewon Animal Hospital near Noksapyeong Station, and Oksu Soo Animal Hospital in Seongdong-gu.
 10 Magazine's English-speaking vet guide lists additional options.
 Call ahead to confirm English availability before your visit.

 Where do I take my pet in a veterinary emergency at night?

-Two reliably cited options are SNU Veterinary Medical Teaching Hospital in Gwanak-gu, which operates a 24-hour emergency center, and Acris Animal Medical Center in Nonhyeon, which also offers 24-hour service.
-Note that "24-hour" at some Korean clinics means a doctor is on call overnight rather than a fully staffed overnight team.
+Two reliably cited options are SNU Veterinary Medical Teaching Hospital in Gwanak-gu, which operates an emergency medical center (call ahead for after-hours staffing: 02-880-8661/8662), and Acris Animal Medical Center in Nonhyeon, which offers 24-hour service.
+Note that '24-hour' at some Korean clinics means a doctor is on call overnight rather than a fully staffed overnight team.
 Call ahead to confirm the current level of staffing before traveling.

 What is SFTS and should I be worried about ticks in Korea?

-Severe Fever with Thrombocytopenia Syndrome (SFTS) is a tick-borne viral illness documented in Korea.
+Severe Fever with Thrombocytopenia Syndrome (SFTS) is a tick-borne viral illness that is reportable in Korea, where the KDCA records roughly 150 to 300 human cases a year with a case-fatality rate around 20%.
 It can be transmitted to humans through an infected tick bite.
-Tick season begins as early as late February.
+Tick activity rises sharply from March or April, and cases concentrate from May to November.
 Monthly tick prevention for your pet reduces the risk of bringing ticks into your home.
 Ask your vet about the prevention options available.

 Can foreign residents use Seoul's subsidized vet program?